Zbomb2000/IXHell/Updates.md

 This is a full list of all the updates/releases for IXHell.

 ---
+## VERSION 0.3 [pre-release]
+I added a very bad, off brand copy of Smart Score.
+I'm probably going to have to change the name "Smart Score" to something else so IXL doesn't sue me.

+### FEATURES
+ - Crappy version of Smart Score

+---
 ## VERSION 0.2 [pre-release]
 This version is the same as version 1, but there's styles for the main lesson and a questions answered counter.